amanvista/react-cheat-sheet/README.md

 App.js - parent component

-props - sending data to component
+props - sending data from parent to child component
-useState - to dynamically change state of component
+useState - to change state of component without using document.getElementByID()
 ```
 ## Table of Contents